 But perhaps most ironically, it’s anything but a fitting symbol of the unified, catholic Portugal the dictatorial regime was so eager to celebrate.
 These castles were typically structures that were used by various ruling cultures in Portugal, and therefore they rather symbolize the plurality of Portuguese history that Salazar et al. sought to forget or at least downplay.
 If anything, the restorations made them less typically Portuguese.

 A smaller castle than those in either Lisbon or Sintra is located in Silves, a few kilometres north of the mock castle this story started with.
-Like both of its sisters in Lisbon and Sintra, it was given a new varnish of “authenticity” in the 1930s and -40s.
-Built by the Moors that clung to their last bit of Portugal, it epitomizes the changing fate of ruling elites, including Salazar’s own.
+Like both of its sisters in Lisbon and Sintra, it was given a new varnish of “authenticity” in the 1940s and then the 1960s.
+Built by the Moors that clung to their last bit of Portugal (Silves was their capital at the time), it epitomizes the changing fate of ruling elites, including Salazar’s own.

 You could say that the holiday castle near Lagoa is therefore also a symbol of the Algarve’s new rulers: the tourists that, for better or for worse, have now become the true overlords of the Algarve.